mistval/kotoba/README.md

 ```
 node .
 ```
 The bot should now be online.
 Invite it to your server and say k!help to see commands.
+You're good to go.

 ## Commands